Chris10n/Vetpet-crud/README.md

 4. Use "Delete" button to remove a pet record
 5. Toggle dark/light mode using the switch in the navbar

-## 📝 License

-Open source - feel free to use and modify!

 ---

 Made with ❤️ for veterinary clinics